A Generic Graph Sparsification Framework using Deep Reinforcement Learning: Conclusion

 \section{Conclusion}

 In this work, we propose a general graph sparsification framework based on deep reinforcement learning, namely SparRL.
 SparRL can overcome the limitations of existing sparsification methods with relatively low computation complexity and the flexibility to adapt to a wide range of sparsification objectives.
-We evaluate SparRL using various experiments on many real-world graphs and representative graph metrics.
+We evaluate SparRL using various experiments on many real-world datasets and representative graph metrics.
 The results show that SparRL is effective and generalizable in producing high-quality sparsified graphs.
-Further analysis on the components of SparRL have validated our design rationale.

-There are many future directions.
-First of all, we would like to extend SparRL to other types of graphs such as dynamic graphs and hierarchical graphs.
-Second, we are interested in investigating how SparRL could help improve the performance of graph learning tasks, e.g., link prediction, label classification, and applications that use graph neural networks~\citep{Lin2019BikeTRB}.
-Third, we want to study the effectiveness of SparRL in specific subject domains.
-We are especially interested in applying SparRL to the transportation domain where motion planning algorithms such as RRT*~\citep{karaman2011sampling} can be simplified for autonomous driving~\citep{Li2019ADAPS,Chao2020Survey}, robust analysis of networks are critical~\citep{Poudel2021Attack,Li2017CityEstSparse}, and connected vehicles depend on communication networks to cooperate with neighboring vehicles to make intelligent decisions~\citep{Lin2021Attention}.
+Further analysis of the components of SparRL has validated our design rationale.
+In the future, we would like to extend SparRL to the dynamic graph setting, and investigate how SparRL could help improve the performance of graph learning tasks, e.g., link prediction, label classification, and other graph-related workloads.